-Are Loft (Bunk) Beds Safe For Kids & Toddlers? – Read Before Buying
+Are Loft (Bunk) Beds Safe for Kids & Toddlers?

 Disclaimer - Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment...
 Read More Here.

-There’s no doubt that bunk beds are a convenient solution for families with multiple children and a limited number of bedrooms.
-They save space, and they can make a smaller bedroom seem a lot bigger.
+Bunk beds can be a convenient solution for families with multiple children and a limited number of bedrooms.
+They save space and can make a smaller bedroom seem a lot bigger.

-However, cautious parents have safety concerns.
+However, cautious parents might wonder how safe bunk beds actually are for their kids.
 What are the dangers of falling out of bed?
 What kinds of injuries can happen?
 How common are they?
-Do the risks outweigh all the features and benefits?
+Do the risks outweigh the benefits?

-In this article, we’ll answer the question, “Are bunk beds safe for kids?”
+In this article, we’ll answer the question, “Are bunk beds safe for kids?”, as well as give you some suggestions to create a safer sleeping space for your children.

 Facts About Bunk Bed Injuries

-Most injuries occur from falling off of the top during sleep or play.
-While it seems like bruises or broken bones would be the top type of injury sustained, it’s actually cuts that are most common, especially on the head and neck area.
+Most injuries occur from falling off of the top bed during sleep or play.1 While it seems like bruises or broken bones would be the top type of injury sustained from bunk beds, it’s actually cuts that are most common, especially on the head and neck areas.1

 Injured Girl Crying Illustration